Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Results and Discussion

 \subsubsection{Intermolecular interactions}

 After studying the performance of TCACPs for torsional potentials, we were curious to assess their effect on intermolecular interactions.
 To keep in line with our general choice of test cases, we are again considering oxalyl bromide, now a) in complex with water, b) as a dimer, and c) as a crystal (Fig. \ref{bind_en}), which are all thought to benefit from $\sigma$-hole-binding \cite{politzer2007sigma}.
 CCSD(T) was used as a binding energy reference in the first two cases but is computationally prohibitive for studying the crystal.
 No experimental data is available for the cohesive energy of the crystal, restricting us to a qualitative discussion based on the experimental geometry \cite{damm1965dioxan,groth1962crystal} only. \\PBE underestimates binding energies in all three cases (Fig. \ref{bind_en}), and shows hardly any minimum for the oxalyl bromide dimer or the crystal.
 M05-2X definitely performs better for the complex with water but still falls short of expectations for the dimer.
-Crystal structure energy evaluation with M05-2X would be computationally too demanding and have thus not been attempted. \\Dispersion corrections (MBD, D3) remedy the shortcomings of PBE for the water complex and reach the good performance of M05-2X.
+Crystal structure energy evaluation with M05-2X would be computationally too demanding and have thus not been attempted.
+Dispersion corrections (MBD, D3) remedy the shortcomings of PBE for the water complex and reach the good performance of M05-2X.
 In the case of PBE, they also lead to an improved description of the dimer.
 They show little effect for M05-2X.
 The crystal structure, finally, benefits from dispersion corrections to PBE, as the PBE+MBD energy minimum is now obtained for the experimental lattice constant. \\Although parametrized for torsional potentials only, TCACPs also help to improve binding energy curves.
 They correct the underbinding of the water complex observed with PBE and improve on the description of the dimer and the crystal.
 Agreement with the CCSD(T) reference for the dimer is actually a little better for PBE+TCACP than for dispersion-corrected PBE, where the crystal lattice constant may be slightly underestimated.
 Overall both types of correction perform quite similarly.
-This might indicate that TCACP unintentionally picks up some of the dispersion missing in PBE.
-This explanation would be consistent with the above observation that electron densities are affected very little, giving little reason to believe that the beneficial effect of TCACPs is due to an improved representation of electrostatic interactions.
+This might indicate that TCACP unintentionally picks up some of the dispersion missing in PBE, at least for the few cases studied here.